 Blood thinners reduce stroke and heart attack risks by preventing blood clots from developing in the veins and arteries.
 However, when used incorrectly, blood thinners can hurt patients more than they help.
-Health care experts, endorsed by the Anticoagulation Forum, which works on improving anticoagulation care, made new guidelines regarding the effective and safe use of anticoagulants.
+Healthcare experts, endorsed by the Anticoagulation Forum, which works on improving anticoagulation care, made new guidelines regarding the effective and safe use of anticoagulants.

 The new guidelines are in response to the approximately seven percent of medical errors caused by the improper dosing of blood thinners.
 A blood thinner medication error is usually due to a lack of knowledge about a patient’s medical condition or current medication.
-To reduce the percentage of errors, the panel recommended various safeguards such as bar code scanning, examining a patient’s dosage range and physician order entry.
-Also, another way to reduce this medical error is to make sure that the hospital’s electronic medical records have standardized dosing protocols available.
+To reduce the percentage of errors, the panel recommended various safeguards such as bar code scanning, examining a patient’s dosage range, and physician order entry.
+Another way to reduce this medical error is to make sure that the hospital’s electronic medical records have standardized dosing protocols available.